vowmoon/vowmoon/README.md

 <li>C++、C#、C 🍉 Most familiar with C++, followed by C #, and occasionally use C</li>
 <li>JavaScript(Node)、Go、Python 🍉 This sounds noble, but I only learn these to develop web/webgl projects.
 My main work is still server development.</li>
 <h3>🥞What do I like to eat</h3>
 <li>I like to eat three snacks 🥞 I list them in order of preference.
-They are chocolate puffs, vanilla puffs and cream puffs.</li>
+They are chocolate puffs, vanilla puffs and cream puffs (YES!).</li>
-<li>yes!</li>
+<li>Even when I am tired, I hope to drink chocolate or vanilla milk tea🧋~~~</li>